 It’s ominous in post-divorce dating land; there are too many online dating sites to count, and apparently, if you do venture out, there are profile writing coaches to assist your efforts because in this saturated market, you’ll be lucky to get a swipe right.

 There was no Tinder, no OKCupid, or Match.com, and we didn’t even text.
-Cell phones weighed five pounds.
+Mobile phones weighed two kilograms.